supported by

 Master's: about 20 hours per week.
 Classes will take place in the afternoon, generally between 15:00 CET and 19:00 CET.

 Bootcamp: around 15 hours per week.
-Classes will be held in the late afternoon, from 17:30 CET to 20:30 CET,
+Classes will be held in the late afternoon, from 17:30 CET to 20:30 CET, with some additional one‑to‑one sessions scheduled in specific time slots between 12:30 CET and 14:00 CET.

 To apply, candidates need to complete the online application on the official programme website and upload their CV, degree certificate, and motivation letter.
+All applications are then checked to ensure they meet the eligibility criteria listed online.

+The final application deadline is 10 July 2026.
+The selection process will take place in three waves: the first deadline is 20 April, the second is 9 June, and the third is 10 July 2026.
 Candidates may be selected after each wave, so the earlier you apply, the higher your chances of being admitted.

 Choose the programme that best fits your profile and start building the skills you need to lead the green transition